cvxpy/cvxpy/cvxpy/cvxcore/README.md

 ```

 Rebuilding cvxcore will automatically generate ``cvxpy/cvxcore/python/cvxpy.py``.
-That generated file will probably have flake8 style errors.
+That generated file will probably have linter errors.
 If you use ``pre-commit`` as part of development then it will
 automatically fix those, but you'll need to add the modified
 file again before attempting to commit.